Your free guide to the ultimate New Zealand road trip from Christchurch to Auckland

 Last stop on the ultimate road trip: Auckland

-Or if you would like to continue the ultimate road trip from Christchurch to Auckland, then don't stop at Auckland but keep driving to Bay of Islands, Northland, Cape Reinga etc. A trip that is covered in our North of Auckland in 5 days post.
+Or if you would like to continue the ultimate road trip from Christchurch to Auckland, then don't stop at Auckland but keep driving to the Bay of Islands, Northland, Cape Reinga etc. A trip that is covered in our North of Auckland in 5 days post.

 If it is the end of your road trip, the Spaceships Auckland depot is close to the city and the airport.
 Drop off your vehicle and have a great time in Auckland, the city where the show never stops.